-Retired Congresswoman Bobbi Fiedler of Northridge in Los Angeles considers herself “a very private person” who was “pushed into politics by necessity, not by plan.”
+Retired Congresswoman Bobbi Fiedler of Northridge in Los Angeles considered herself “a very private person” who was “pushed into politics by necessity, not by plan.”
 The year was 1976.
 Fiedler was a thirty-nine-year-old mother and housewife, dividing her days among the PTA, temple affairs, and a family-owned pharmacy.
 But her tranquil suburban world was abruptly shattered by news that Los Angeles schools were headed toward a court order to desegregate.
 Unless someone acted quickly, the city’s children—her own two included—would soon be riding buses to schools far away from home.

-“I felt I had to stop it,” she later explained.
+“I felt I had to stop it,” Fiedler later explained.
 In the company of parents who shared her concern, she started a group called BUSTOP, which quickly mushroomed into a citywide antibusing crusade.
 While she could support voluntary integration, she believed forced busing deprived parents of the right to choose where their children attended school.

 Identifying children by race or ethnicity was anathema to her, evoking the historical plight of the Jews in Eastern European ghettos.
 “Being Jewish had a very strong impact on my political philosophy—not necessarily in the spiritual or religious sense—but in the sense of being a minority, of being the object of discrimination,” she said.